code-and-effect/effective_orders/README.md

 ### Representing Prices

-All prices should be represented as Integers.
+All prices should be internally represented as Integers.
 For us North Americans, think of it as the number of cents.

 To represent the value of `$10.00` the price method should return `1000`.

 Similarly, to represent a value of `$0.50` the price method should return `50`.

 EffectiveOrders does not deal with a specific currency or do any currency conversions of any kind.
+The main gem authors are North American, and as such this gem is unfortunately North American biased.

 ### Creating a purchasable